dsummersl/language-and-tests/nodejs/README.md

 npm init -f
 ```

-Rather than pick a build tool like gulp/grunt, this just uses npm.
+Rather than pick a build tool like gulp/grunt, this just uses npm for qiuck/fast
+setup.

 Mocha & Chai
 ------------